mkishi1221/mkishi1221.github.io/_includes/cv.md

 # Here's a TL;DR on my career:

-I’m a high-impact product leader with a strong background in design and software development.
+I’m a high-impact product leader with a strong background in design, data and software development.
 I've led teams in the UK and Japan and worked in **customer-facing product roles**, at both early-stage startups and large enterprises.

 - **I have deep experience driving early-stage products to adoption** by tracking success via customer workshops and experiments using scrappy prototypes, securing enterprise traction and early funding.
 - **My superpower is being able to learn anything under pressure** and using that knowledge to have deep, meaningful conversations that build trust, align cross-functional teams, and drive products to success.
+- **I focus on managing the work rather than just the people**, staying closely involved in the details to set clear direction, relentlessly leveling up in unfamiliar areas to uphold high standards, and empowering teams through functional leadership.
-- **I’m a versatile leader with my head in the clouds and feet on the ground** moving fluidly between big-picture strategy and detailed execution across product, engineering, marketing and sales.
+- **I bring full-stack leadership with my head in the clouds and feet on the ground** moving fluidly between big-picture strategy and detailed execution across product, engineering, marketing and sales.
-- **I've delivered high-impact insight-driven outcomes** by leveraging my data science background to analyse complex data such as market signals, user behavior and identify opportunities.
+- **I've delivered high-impact insight-driven outcomes** by leveraging my data science skills to analyse everything from CAD models and system logs to user sign-up data, uncovering opportunities across product, QA, and marketing.
 - **I care deeply about creating inclusive teams** where people feel safe, supported, and empowered.
-I’ve supported team growth by fostering clear communication, collaborative decision-making, and space for personal development.
+I’ve co-led team growth by fostering clear communication, collaborative decision-making, and space for personal development.

 If you'd like to learn more or discuss working together, feel free to [drop me a message](/contact){: .cv_link target="_blank" } or [reach out on LinkedIn](https://www.linkedin.com/in/mkishi/){: .cv_link target="_blank" }.
 Now, onto the details.